 Why Grow Microgreens?

 Microgreens are so easy to grow, especially if you have limited space.
-The crops are quick to turn around and it takes little time and resource to grow greens in this way.
+The crops are quick to turn around and it takes little time and resources to grow greens in this way.

 Studies have shown that they contain considerably higher concentrations of vitamins and carotenoids than their mature counterparts.
 You will also find less nutrient loss from harvesting to serving as these are generally eaten within a few hours of harvest.